wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 1. Create an Application from the [Vonage API Dashboard](https://dashboard.nexmo.com/)
 2. Give the application a name, for instance `VonageDF`
-3. Click on the button to generate a public and private key, a `private.key` file will be downloaded and we will add it to the Dialogflow Voice API Sample Application in the next section of this tutorial
+3. Click on the button to generate a public and private key, a `private.key` file will be downloaded.
+We will add it to the Dialogflow Voice API Sample Application in the next section of this tutorial
 4. Link a phone number to this application.
 If you do not already have one, on the menu on the left click on `Numbers` and then `Buy Numbers` and follow the steps to purchase it

 We will set up the Dialogflow Voice API Sample application and get back to this Vonage application dashboard soon to add more information.

 ## 5/7 Set Up the Dialogflow Voice API Sample Application

-This sample application makes use of Vonage Voice API to answer incoming voice calls and set up a WebSocket connection to stream audio to and from the Dialogflow reference connection for each call.
+This sample application uses the Vonage Voice API to answer incoming voice calls and set up a WebSocket connection to stream audio to and from the Dialogflow reference connection for each call.

 The [dialogflow reference connection](https://github.com/nexmo-community/dialogflow-reference-connection) code will: